exercism/julia/exercises/robot-name/README.md

 We will imagine that resetting the robot to the factory settings is like a surgery or a really good book: it changes its subject.
 We could also have modeled the problem such that resetting a robot creates a new robot, but not every problem can be modeled solely with immutable data structures (even purely functional languages deal with mutability inside their runtimes!).

-Mutation (other than `a[idx] = b`) is a bit unusual in Julia, so the convention is that methods that  mutate their arguments have a recognizable suffix, `!`, to emphasise their difference and potential danger.
+In Julia, functions that mutate their arguments have a suffix `!` by convention.
+You will commonly find methods that have both a mutating and copying version.
 So our method for doing this will be called `reset!`.

 This is only a convention, but almost all published Julia code follows it and you might come to agree that it's quite helpful!